- Optimizely X Web Personalization

 2. Prepare Optimizely X for your site

-In order to maximize the value that Optimizely X brings to your testing and experimentation program, you'll want to be sure to set up powerful features like pages, events, tags and audiences.
+To maximize the value that Optimizely X brings to your Personalization program, set up powerful features like pages, events, tags, and audiences.

 Pages are URL templates that let you choose where campaigns and experiments run.
-You'll use them to tell Optimizely where to deliver experiments, personalized experiences, and recommendations on your site.
+You'll use them to tell Optimizely where to deliver personalized experiences on your site.

 Events track the actions that people take on your site, such as clicks, pageviews, form submissions, and purchases.

 Tags describe key parts of a page that visitors engage with, such as the type of product and what it costs.
-When used with events, tags help provide a data-rich picture of your visitors’ behavior.
+When used with events, tags help provide a data-rich picture of visitor behavior.

-Audiences are groups of visitors to whom you'll show an experiment or personalized experience.
-With Personalization, you can use pages, tags, and audiences together to create a behaviorally targeted audiences.
-For example, you can target a "Luxury Traveler" audience for visitors who purchased bags over $200 in the last 30 days, using pages, events, and tags in tandem.
+Audiences are groups of visitors to whom you'll show a personalized experience.
+With Personalization, you can use pages, tags, and audiences together to create behaviorally targeted audiences.
+For example, you can target a "Luxury Traveler" audience for visitors who purchased bags over $200 in the last 30 days using pages, events, and tags in tandem.

-For an overview of preparing Optimizely X for your site, see this article.
+For details about preparing Optimizely X for your site, check out this article.

-In Optimizely X, users are called collaborators, and each type of collaborator has a different permissions level:
+In Optimizely X, users are called collaborators.
+Each type of collaborator has a different permissions level:

 Administrators have full access to all projects and account billing information.
-A user who is an administrator on one project is also an administrator on every other Optimizely project in your organization.
+Any user who is an administrator on one project is also an administrator on every other Optimizely project in your organization.

 Editors can create and edit non-running campaigns.
 They can also view results.